 I tell you the truth, all the sins and blasphemies of men will be forgiven them.
 But whoever blasphemes against the Holy Spirit will never be forgiven; he is guilty of an eternal sin.
 (Mk 3:28-29)

-In the original Greek, the words blasphemy (Mt 12:32) and blaspheme (Mk 3:28) mean to slander or to speak falsely of someone in a manner than injures their good name.
-When people accused Paul of preaching grace as a license to sin, he said their reports were blasphemous, or slanderous (Rm 3:8).
+In the original Greek, the words blasphemy and blaspheme mean to slander or to speak falsely of someone in a manner than injures their good name.
+When people accused Paul of preaching grace as a license to sin, he said their reports were blasphemous, or slanderous (Rom 3:8).
 In other words, the reports were false and injurious to his reputation and message.

-Jesus’ warning about not slandering the Holy Spirit is reported in three gospels (Mt 12:32, Mk 3:29, Lk 12:10).
-In two of those accounts the warning comes after Jesus had been driving out demons “by the Spirit of God” (Mt 12:28).
-But the Pharisees and law teachers thought Jesus’ power came from Satan.
-“By the prince of demons he is driving out demons” (Mk3:22).
-In other words, they were giving the devil credit for work done by the Holy Spirit.
-I would say that is fairly slanderous!
+Jesus’ warning about not slandering the Holy Spirit is reported in three gospels (Matt 12:32, Mark 3:29, Luke 12:10).
+In two of those accounts the warning comes after Jesus had been driving out demons “by the Spirit of God” (Matt 12:28).
+The Pharisees and law teachers thought Jesus’ power came from Satan.
+“By the prince of demons he is driving out demons” (Mark 3:22).
+They were giving the devil credit for work done by the Holy Spirit, which is fairly slanderous!

 I tell you, whoever acknowledges me before men, the Son of Man will also acknowledge him before the angels of God.
 But he who disowns me before men will be disowned before the angels of God.
-(Lk 12:8-9)
+(Luke 12:8-9)

 Right there you have a baseball bat for whacking every single believer who has been cowardly in their witness.
 Well, you would, if Jesus didn’t immediately follow up with this:

 Peters of the world be encouraged!
 Peter disowned Jesus before men but Jesus declares of him, “he’s forgiven!”
-When Jesus warned us about the blasphemy of the Holy Spirit, He made it clear that the sin of speaking a bad word against the Son of Man, like all sins and blasphemies, will be forgiven.
+When Jesus warned us about the blasphemy of the Holy Spirit, he made it clear that the sin of speaking a bad word against the Son of Man, like all sins and blasphemies, will be forgiven.

 People sometimes ask me, why do you grace preachers say all our sins are forgiven?
-The answer is, because Jesus said so!
-This is the Good News and either you take Him at His word or you don’t.
-You are not forgiven because of anything you’ve done but in accordance with the riches of His grace (Eph 1:7).
-But just because you’re forgiven, it doesn’t follow that you’re saved.
-Grace is ineffective unless it’s matched with faith (Eph 2:8).
-And this brings us to…
+Because Jesus said so!
+This is the Good News and either you take him at his word or you don’t.
+You are not forgiven because of anything you’ve done but in accordance with the riches of his grace (Eph 1:7).

 The blasphemy of the Holy Spirit

 As we have seen, to blaspheme someone is to slander or speak falsely about them.
-To understand what it means to speak falsely of the Holy Spirit, we must first discover what is true about Him and His ministry.
+To understand what it means to speak falsely of the Holy Spirit, we must first discover what is true about him and his ministry.
 Jesus tells us:

-Jesus also said, “unless your righteousness surpasses that of the Pharisees and law-teachers, you will not enter the kingdom of heaven” (Mt 5:20).
-Writing under the inspiration of the Holy Spirit, Paul declared that the gospel reveals a righteousness from God, a gift that is received by faith from first to last (Rms 1:17).
+Jesus also said, “unless your righteousness surpasses that of the Pharisees and law-teachers, you will not enter the kingdom of heaven” (Matt 5:20).
+Writing under the inspiration of the Holy Spirit, Paul declared that the gospel reveals a righteousness from God, a gift that is received by faith from first to last (Rom 1:17).
 You are not righteous because of anything you’ve done, but because of everything he’s done.

 With a firm revelation of the Father’s love for you – revealed through the Son and affirmed in your heart by the Spirit – you will have no fear of punishment (1 Jn 4:18).
 You won’t wonder whether God gives and takes away and you won’t view natural disasters as divine judgments.
 Instead of confessing your sins you will boldly confess your sonship and lay claim to all the rights of intimacy and inheritance that come with that (Gal 4:7).

 Unbelief may manifest in a hard heart or in a religious spirit that confuses the devil’s work with the Lord’s.
 In either case, to resist the Holy Spirit is to trample the Son of God underfoot and treat as unholy the blood of the new covenant that sanctifies us.
-It is slanderous and insulting to the Spirit of grace who seeks to convince us – through the written word and revelation – that Jesus is true, you are forgiven, and He now offers you the free gift of His righteousness.
+It is slanderous and insulting to the Spirit of grace who seeks to convince us – through the written word and revelation – that Jesus is true, you are forgiven, and he now offers you the free gift of his righteousness.

-As we will see in the coming posts, the Holy Spirit is not some Divine Policeman in the sky with a great big whacking stick.
-He’s actually the most awesome, powerful, and wonderful Being in the universe.
-And He is absolutely committed to your success in Christ!
+The Holy Spirit is not some Divine Policeman in the sky with a great big stick.
+He’s the most awesome, powerful, and wonderful Being in the universe.